telliott99/Archimedes/README.md

 a'^2 = aA
 ```

-Notice that these two similar sets of formulas are subtly different.
+However, notice that these two very similar sets of formulas are subtly different.

 For example, to go from ``p`` and ``P`` to the primed version, we start with the first formula, while for area we must start with the square root.